OHDSI/Athena/README.md

 #3 Special symbols

 For special symbols, the following conditions are met
-- If the character is not part of the word, it is ignored.
-- These characters are ignored: / ? ! , | ; | \ .
+- These special symbols are always ignored and treated as words separation symbols: / \ | ? ! , ;   .
+  e.g. "Pooh.eats?honey!" equals "Pooh eats honey"
+- All other special symbols ignored only if it is a separate word: + - ( ) : ^ [ ] { } ~ * ? | & ;
+  e.g. "Pooh ` eats raspberries - honey" equals "Pooh eats honey", but "Pooh'eats raspberries-honey" will remain the same
-- For all other characters, the first funded result will be with characters and then without
+- the first funded result will be with characters and then without

 Search phrase: **[piglet]**